Shahidul Alam Sohel

-Mohammed Shahidul Alam (শহিদুল আলম সোহেল; born 1 May 1992), known by his nickname Sohel, is a Bangladeshi professional footballer who plays as a goalkeeper for Bangladesh Premier League club Abahani Limited Dhaka.
+Mohammed Shahidul Alam (শহিদুল আলম সোহেল; born 1 May 1992), known by his nickname Sohel, is a former Bangladeshi professional footballer who played as a goalkeeper.
+He last played for Bangladesh Football League club Abahani Limited Dhaka.

 Club career

 In 2007, Sohel began his career at Badda Jagoroni Sangsad in the Senior Division League in Dhaka.
 The following year, he joined Abahani Limited Dhaka in the Bangladesh Premier League as the understudy to the veteran first-choice, Biplob Bhattacharjee.
 Sohel made his breakthrough during the 2011 Super Cup, replacing the injured Ziaur Rahman in the tournament's semi-final against Muktijoddha Sangsad KC, which Abahani won 5–4 on penalties.
 In the final against arch-rivals, Mohammedan SC, Sohel repeated his heroics and cemented his place in the team as he guided Abahani to a 3–2 victory in tiebreakers.
 His first league triumph as a starter came in 2012.